circumscriptor/attitude_orbit_simulator/README.md

 ![HyMu-80 Hysteresis Curve](results/hymu80_hysteresis_curve.png)

 **Conclusion:**

-The simulation successfully models the complete behavior of the passive AOCS.

 1.  **Detumble Phase:** The initial high angular velocity is effectively damped by the hysteresis rods, with the majority of the rotational energy dissipated within the first week.
 2.  **Stabilization Phase:** As the angular velocity approaches zero, the permanent magnet aligns the spacecraft with the local geomagnetic field.